CitizenLabDotCo/citizenlab/docs/README.md

 ### Fixed

--English notifications when you have French as your language
+- English notifications when you have French as your language

 ## 2019-12-06